alterNERDtive/EDDiscovery-wiki/Home.md

 # Whats New?

+6.2 is releasing at the same time as 2.3 Commaders.
+Featuring:

+* New Loadout panel with Coriolis integration.
+Track the modules on your ship.
+Export to Corolis (excepting any Engineer modifications which Frontier does not currently tell us above via Journals)

+* New Sythesis panel.
+Show what enhancements you can make with your available resources.
+Set up a wish list and it will tell you want you can make and what you need to make more.

+* Updated voice support for all new journal events

+* New Mission panel.
+Display current missions and past missions, total rewards.

 6.1 is out!
 Featuring:

 * more [[voice packs|Using voice packs]] features, which add speech to EDD.
 This has voice effects to make your computers voice more fun to use, verbosity control, EDSM read out of known system data, better read out of star names etc.